noherczeg/wrangler-docker-wrapper/README.md

 # Wrangler Docker Wrapper
 The [Wrangler CLI](https://developers.cloudflare.com/workers/tooling/wrangler/) comes with all kinds of dependencies like github.com connection, Rust, and related solutions which might not be necessary for static website projects.

-This image aims to resolve that "inconvenience".
+This image contains everything necessary to publish with `wrangler`, no additional steps will be involved.

 ## Deploy
 Static web folder **MUST** be mapped to `/opt/project/public`.